dgai91/pytorch-acnn-model/README.md

 pytorch 0.2

 Git this project to your pycharm or other IDE, then edit the acnn_train.py to satisfied your data
+# 10.17 the final version
+last version have a heavy bug.
+I repaired it this time.
 # Network Structure
 <p align="center"><img width="60%" src="acnn_structure.png" /></p>